 Among the prizes awarded for acoustic creation, the Phonurgia Nova competition has, since 1986, occupied a special place by virtue of its recognition of artists whose work exploits sound as a medium for expressing the real and the imaginary.
-The contest is open to all authors and producers (independant and public radios, musicians, composers, sound artists and multimedia production teams).
+The contest is open to all authors, artists and producers (independent and public radios, musicians, composers, sound artists and multimedia teams).
 An international jury panel (made up of representatives from the radio industry, the art press and the sound world) will judge the entries.

 #02 CALL FOR WORKS

 This year’s competition will distinguish authors whose work manifests a keen sense of sound and listening as means of expression.
 In all categories, the criterions remain: “Radicality, boldness, audibility”!
-As usual, the jury will consider all forms of inventive radio and digital forms (documentary, feature, fiction, essays, Hörspiel, experimental radio, Field recording, podcasts, etc.).
+As usual, the jury will consider all forms of inventive radio and podcast (documentary, feature, fiction, essays, Hörspiel, Field recording, etc.).

 The jury will deliberate on two types of works :